 The streaming typically requires a temporary RAM buffer (a few KB) to handle spikes in the data rate.
 The streaming recorder provides such a buffer, active by default.
 The WRITE_DATA macro is called from the trace control task (TzCtrl), sending one “buffer page” at a time, as they become full.

-Also note that if using the direct apporach, the WRITE_DATA macro must not use other traced functions (like RTOS services), since that would cause infinite recursion.
+Also note that if using the direct approach, the WRITE_DATA macro must not use other traced functions (like RTOS services), since that would cause infinite recursion.

 Custom Streaming – Host Side

 The trace data can be received directly into Tracealyzer if a predefined stream port is used.
-In the current version (v3.1.0) this includes SEGGER J-Link, TCP/IP (example for lwIP) and USB CDC serial connections.
-Tracealyzer can recieve data directly from TCP sockets and from COM ports.
+In the current version this includes SEGGER J-Link, TCP and UDP (example for lwIP) and USB CDC serial connections.
+Tracealyzer can receive data directly from TCP/UDP sockets, from COM ports and files.

 Target interfaces without explicit support in Tracealyzer can be used in two ways.
 Option one is to use some PC utility as a proxy/bridge between the target interface and Tracealyzer, e.g., using TCP/IP on the Tracealyzer side.
 This way, you can use the integrated “Connect to Target System” dialog to start, stop and receive the trace.